thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/rulenode/related_entity_data_node_fields_templatization.md

 <br>

-These examples showcases using the **customer attributes** node with dynamic configuration based on the substitution of metadata fields.
+These examples showcases using the **related entity data** node with dynamic configuration based on the substitution of metadata fields.

 <br>
 <br>